PRK, LASEK, LASIK, SMILE… What do they all mean?

 LASIK: A doorway to the stroma

-LASIK introduced quicker healing time and more efficient method of passing through the surface and quickly became the most common form of Laser Eye Surgery.
+LASIK introduced quicker healing time and a more efficient method of passing through the surface and quickly became the most common form of Laser Eye Surgery.

 SMILE: A more subtle approach